Alperen-KY/Data-Image-Collecting-w-Labels-for-Object-Detection/README.md

 In the future I'm gonna work on this project more.
 I'm planning to add self training attribute to it.
 I used ssd_mobilnet_v1 model.
 U can work with any other models if you want.

-Then take a look and if you has a question U can leave a comment or send a mail, I'll return you.
+Then take a look and if you have questions U can leave a comment or send a mail, I'll return you.